intel-lab-lkp/linux/Documentation/networking/ip-sysctl.rst

 		* -1 (for point-to-point devices and loopback devices)

 temp_valid_lft - INTEGER
 	valid lifetime (in seconds) for temporary addresses.
-If less than the minimum required lifetime (typically 5 seconds), temporary addresses will not be created.
+If temp_valid_lft is less than or equal to regen_advance, temporary addresses will not be created.

 	Default: 172800 (2 days)

 temp_prefered_lft - INTEGER
 	Preferred lifetime (in seconds) for temporary addresses.
-If temp_prefered_lft is less than the minimum required lifetime (typically 5 seconds), temporary addresses will not be created.
+If temp_prefered_lft is less than or equal to regen_advance, temporary addresses will not be created.
 If temp_prefered_lft is greater than temp_valid_lft, the preferred lifetime is temp_valid_lft.

 	Default: 86400 (1 day)